maidsafe/rfcs/proposed/Launcher-as-a-service.md

 Launcher will be a gateway for any app that wants to work on the SAFE Network on a user's behalf.
 It will run as a background process and will be responsible for decrypting data from the Network and re-encrypting using app specific keys while fetching data on app's behalf and vice-versa during app's request to put/post/delete data on the Network.

+# Conventions
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](http://tools.ietf.org/html/rfc2119).

 # Motivation

 ## Why?